glory9/the-eidolon-project/README.md

 - Flask
 - MongoDB
 - Scrapy
+- GCP App engine
+- Custom domain hosting
 I learned so many skills in under 24 hours!
-For the record, I've never built a real web app before - not even used flask before!
+This is actually my first full-stack web app!

 # What's next for Eidolon
-- Host in the cloud.
 - Add new features like a login system.